meeran03/burki/docs/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide covers deploying Burqi to Railway with audio denoising support.
+This guide covers deploying Burki to Railway with audio denoising support.

 ## Overview